How Much Does It Cost to Repair a Central Vacuum? [2024 Data]

 Hose replacement$55–$250

-The most prominent factor regarding the cost of central vacuum repair work is the nature of the fix your system requires.
+The type of fix is the most important factor regarding the cost of central vacuum repair work.
 Basic troubleshooting can provide clues about the source of the problem and how much it will cost to repair.

 • Low suction: If your central vacuum appears to work but not well enough, the trouble could be a result of a clogged filter, clogged hose or pipes, leaking pipes, a hose connection issue, or motor trouble.